 Goff comes to Ruston after spending seven years as the head baseball coach at Campbell University in Buies Creek, N.C., where he amassed an impressive record of 224-174 in his time at the helm of the Camels program, including recording three straight 40-win seasons.
-This past season, Goff and his team captured the Big South Tournament Championship, which led to Campbell's first NCAA Regional appearance in 24 years.
-During last week's Columbia Regional, Goff and his team defeated Conference USA's Old Dominion for the program's first ever win in an NCAA Regional.
+In 2014, Goff and his team captured the Big South Tournament Championship, which led to Campbell's first NCAA Regional appearance in 24 years.
+In the team's regional appearance, Goff and his team defeated Conference USA's Old Dominion for the program's first ever win in an NCAA Regional.

 "Greg is a proven winner.
 Everywhere he has been as a coach, he has developed a culture of winning on the field and in the classroom.
 This represents our philosophy of developing champions," McClelland said.
 "We had an incredible pool of candidates, and through the process Greg separated himself as our top choice.
 We are fortunate to have him lead our baseball program into the future."

 Goff replaces Wade Simoneaux, who put together a 297-370-1 record over the course of his 12-year tenure with the Bulldogs.